The Czech Republic’s research infrastructures at a glance

 Besides fulfilling their primary scientific goals, large research infrastructures represent an environment in which all elements of the knowledge triangle interact intensely, implying their essential importance also for the education and industrial sectors.
 In this regard, large research infrastructures are places where the frontiers of human knowledge are being pushed beyond previously unknown horizons and where newly acquired knowledge is disseminated to the academic sphere, particularly to institutions of higher education.
 At the same time, large research infrastructures also interact with economically active stakeholders.

 From the point of view of industrial firms, large research infrastructures offer unique opportunities at several levels.
 Procurements for the production and supply of experimental equipment stimulate companies to produce the most advanced technologies, while newly learned production methods can also be applied in other areas of their production.
-In addition, companies use large research infrastructures directly as commercially as their primary users; more frequent, however, is the use of advanced know-how arising from research carried out in large research infrastructures in the subsequent stages of the innovation cycle, when businesses, in cooperation with users of large research infrastructures in the public research sector, enter as partners in collaborative research and development projects.
+In addition, companies use large research infrastructures directly in commercial regime as their primary users; more frequent, however, is the use of advanced know-how arising from research carried out in large research infrastructures in the subsequent stages of the innovation cycle, when businesses, in cooperation with users of large research infrastructures in the public research sector, enter as partners in collaborative research and development projects.

 Knowledge generated in large research infrastructures is applied in follow-up research, technological development and innovation projects, which take place outside the research infrastructure platforms, but feed directly off of the research infrastructures’ expertise.
 Such projects make it possible to address major societal and economic challenges through science-based solutions.
 In addition, large research infrastructures are a catalyst for macro-regional development in terms of offering qualified scientific, technical, managerial and administrative jobs, creation of science and technology parks, development of the transport, technical and other civil infrastructure, etc. Large research infrastructures have direct and secondary impacts on regional development, including impacts on regional strategies and economies.